 Harvey was the inspiration for the first story I filmed in my broadcast journalism class.
 Beyond being incredibly photogenic, he lit up the room with his warmth and charm.
 The piece was titled A Day in the Life of Harvey, and it made me fall in love with storytelling.

-I was not your typical college student; I was in my early thirties and didn’t have a social circle, which made campus life lonely.
+I was not your typical college student; I was older than most and didn’t have a social circle, which made campus life lonely.
 But I had Harvey; he was my support system.
-His love and loyalty gave me an ironclad confidence, and I graduated with honors and a degree in journalism at the age of 33.
+His love and loyalty gave me an ironclad confidence, and I graduated with honors and a degree in journalism at the age of 31.
 It was not easy starting my career working under colleagues who were often younger than me, but Harvey was always there to lift my spirits.
 His love fueled a belief in myself that drove me past my insecurities, and it was that same belief that gave me the confidence to direct my first feature, Can You Keep a Secret?

 Inevitably, as he grew older, his health deteriorated; at 19 years old, Harvey’s organs started to fail.
 I lay with him and thanked him for his unconditional love, support and understanding.
 I thanked him for being my soulmate.
 I thanked him for believing in me.
 And then I said goodbye.